 Set automated alerts

-Missing deadlines and failure to keep up with contractual obligations can cost you dearly.
-Imagine getting locked into another year of obligations because you missed out on the agreement’s termination schedule.
-Setting automated alerts can help you avoid situations like this.
-A CLM system sets notifications for contract milestones and sends them to the responsible persons.
+Missing deadlines and failing to keep up with contractual obligations can cost you dearly.
+Imagine getting locked into another year of obligations simply because you missed the agreement’s termination schedule.
+Setting automated alerts can help you avoid such situations.
+A CLM system sets notifications for contract milestones and sends them to the individuals who are responsible.

 Prepare a library of approved clauses and templates